Kaiser784/Offsec-Proving-Grounds/Cybersploit1/README.md

 Download it onto your local machine and host a temporary python server from there to download onto the target machine.

-You can setup a local python server in the director where you downloaded the exlploit using
+You can setup a local python server in the directory where you downloaded the exlploit using
 ```
 $ python3 -m http.server port
 ```